maldorne/hexagon/readme.md

    6. Nothing more.
 As a side note: if you are using a version of DGD minor than 1.6 (i.e. 1.5.x), you can also activate the flag `NETWORK_EXTENSIONS` in step number two, to allow connections from the mud to the outer world.
-      From version 1.6 this package does not exists anymore.
+      From version 1.6 this package does not exist anymore.

       If you use an older driver but you are not going to use things like ftp servers, remote channels, etc, you don't need to use the `NETWORK_EXTENSIONS`